swaminathanj/fsd/10_Django_Forms.md

 Once you fill this form and press the Submit button, an action has to happen.
 The action is defined by the backend.
 This is where Django comes in.

-## 2. What is special about Django Form?
+## 2. What is special about Django Forms?

 Django provides its way of creating the form and its fields.
 Note that Django forms code will eventually be translated into HTML.
 There are some advantages over the form created by Django instead of using HTML syntax.
 Constraints and checks on the input can be added and Django automatically creates the necessary code to  perform them.
 This saves us from writing additional code to do the checks if we were to write the code in HTML.